There’s lots to think about when planning a cycling holiday, especially if it’s your first cycling trip abroad and/or you want to make it awesome!

 These tips for beginner cyclists might also be useful.

 Otherwise, you might want to get in touch with a reputable cycling holiday company and see what mixed group departures they have available.
-Some companies specialise in cycling holidays for singles – do a bit of research and you’ll find lots of options.
+Some companies specialise in cycling holidays for solo travellers – do a bit of research and you’ll find lots of options.
+This article gives the lowdown on women’s bike tours.

 Alternatively, you could consider just getting a few days guiding in your destination.
 This way you could do some riding alone and some with a local guide.
 There’s always the option to contact a local cycling club before you leave – many will be happy for you to tag along with one of their rides.